An affordable Thanksgiving

 Some people skip the holiday altogether rather than failing to live up to the expectation of the big turkey and spread.

-If your buget is tight this season, don’t give up.
-There are good alternatives, and they may not produce a table bulging with food, but you and the people who are important to you can sit down and have a special meal that is delicious and just as festive as you want to make it.
+If your budget is tight this season, don’t give up.
+There are good alternatives, and they may not produce a table bulging with food, but you and the people important to you can sit down and have a special meal that is delicious and just as festive as you want to make it.

 Start with the turkey